s0md3v/Photon/README.md

 ![demo](https://image.ibb.co/bTNwBy/Screenshot_2018_07_22_12_07_30.png)

-Yep, I am using 100 threads and Photon won't complain about it because its in Ninja Mode.
+Yep, I am using 100 threads and Photon won't complain about it because its in Ninja Mode :sunglasses:

 ## Why Photon?